stormchaserroleplaying/stormchaserRPG/Talents/Bard/Glamour/index.md

 ### Enthralling Performance
 You can charge your performance with seductive, fey magic.

 If you perform for at least 1 minute, you can attempt to inspire wonder in your audience by singing, reciting a poem, or dancing.
 At the end of the performance, choose a number of humanoids within 60 feet of you who watched and listened to all of it, up to a number equal to your Charisma modifier (minimum of one).
-Make a proficient Charisma attack vs the Wisdom defense of each target.
-On a hit, the target is [charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/).
-While [charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) in this way, the target idolizes you, speaks glowingly of you to anyone who talks to it and hinders anyone who opposes you, although it avoids violence unless it was already inclined to fight on your behalf.
+Make a performance check and compare the result to the Wisdom defense of each target.
+If the result is equal to or greater than the target's Wisdom defence, then the target is [charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/).
+While [charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) in this way, the target idolises you, speaks glowingly of you to anyone who talks to it and hinders anyone who opposes you, although it avoids violence unless it was already inclined to fight on your behalf.
 This effect ends on a target after 1 hour, if it takes any damage, if you attack it, or if it witnesses you attacking or damaging any of its allies.

 On a miss, the target has no hint that you tried to charm it.